First Philadelphia Charter School: What to Know Before Applying in 2024

 The school prepares students for success in higher education and beyond by concentrating on each student’s growth and encouraging a feeling of community.

-You could reach school through their official website.
+You can reach the school through their official website.

 References